Diegoocse/CSE15L-Lab-report-4/index.md

 2) Keys pressed: git`<space>`clone `<space>` git@github.com:Diegoocse/lab7.git`<enter>`

-3) Clones the forked repository from your GitHub account to your local machine, providing you with a local copy of the repository to work with.
+3) Clones the forked repository from my GitHub account to my local machine, provides me with a local copy of the repository to work with.

 Run the tests, demonstrating that they fail: